All Episodes

 But it does raise an interesting question.

-I I actually think that we are looking very seriously about which reporters show up.
+I actually think that we are looking very seriously about which reporters show up.

-Because if you're a reporter, even if you're biased towards the left, absolutely we want to answer your questions.
+Because if you're a reporter, even if you're biased towards the left, absolutely, we want to answer your questions.

 And one of the things that I think we've already done, again, we're only eight days into this thing, is you know who it's not just who's not there, it's also who is present.

-And Carolyn had a lot of new media folks, a lot of young people who represent, I think the vanguard of news media in this country.
+And Carolyn had a lot of new media folks, a lot of young people who represent, I think, the vanguard of news media in this country.

 These are actually some of the people who are driving news in 2025 in America.

-And I think frankly, the MSNBCs, the CNNs of the world, they should take the hint.
+And I think, frankly, the MSNBCs, the CNNs of the world, they should take the hint.

-Your viewership is way down, your ratings are abysmal.
+Your ratings are abysmal.

-Why is it that especially young people are tuning in to new media?
+Why is it that especially young people are tuning into new media?

 Maybe it's because instead of engaging in propaganda, the new media is asking real questions.

-I mean, Joe Rogan, one of the biggest voices in American media now, he was a Bernie bro eight years ago.
+I mean, Joe Rogan, one of the biggest voices in American media now, he was a Bernie brew eight years ago.

 This is not like some crazy right-wing guy.